JavaScript (client wallets)

 TIP

-Seed phrase wallets use the derivation path m/44'/0'/0'/0/0 by default (Bitcoin.com wallet compatibility)
+Seed phrase wallets use the derivation path m/44'/0'/0'/0/0 by default (Bitcoin.com wallet compatibility).
+Both 12-word and 24-word BIP39 seed phrases are supported.

 Optionally, a BIP44 (opens new window) derivation path may be added as a second argument.